-"Oh I intend to."
-She assured him before balancing up on her pointed toes, pushing up on the counter, and then flicking him in the grey forehead with a dangerously pointed claw.
-He shook his head and pulled back—not afraid, just annoyed a fact alone that with probably anybot else in the universe Jynx would have killed them on the stop for, the not being afraid part not the annoyed one—before he lifted an optic ridge at her.
+"Oh, I intend to," She assured him before balancing up on her pointed toes, pushing up on the counter, and then flicking him in the grey forehead with a dangerously pointed claw.
+He shook his head and pulled back - not afraid, just annoyed; for which, had it been probably anybot else in the universe, Jynx would have killed them on the spot (the not being afraid part, not the being annoyed part) - before he lifted an optic ridge at her.

 "I figured you were about due for some fun anyways.
 I'll see you when you get back."

 To those words her smile faltered slightly as she was reminded just how well this old mech knew her.
 How well he knew not only what made her tick, but so much else as well.
-Simply because he hadn't tossed a leaking, dying scrap-rat out of the airlock of his ship like he should have twenty vorns ago and then after he had patched said scrap-rat back up the foolish femme decided to not slit his throat.
-Because it had been a moment of calm clarity among swirling winds of chaos for the first time in vorns for her, though now when she tried to think back and recall just why in pit she did it she couldn't.
+Simply because he hadn't tossed a leaking, dying scrap-rat out of the airlock of his ship like he should have twenty vorns ago, and then, after he had patched said scrap-rat back up, the foolish femme decided to not slit his throat.
+Because it had been a moment of calm clarity among swirling winds of chaos for the first time in vorns for her, though now when she tried to think back and recall just why in pit she didn't do it she couldn't.

 It was a fact she reminded herself of often.
 That she could kill Greaseslick.
 Anytime she wanted.
 It would be easy.
 Flick of the wrist and it would be done.
 Or perhaps something a little more personal than that.
 Maybe she would make it slow.
 Drag it out and listen to him curse and cry and damn her for her betrayal.
 Let him know who it was that sent him packing to the nothingness beyond.
 Then, when she was done, she'd go digging around in that obviously messed up processor of his and find out just what it was she had managed to do that made the idiot glitch feel as if he could trust her.